-In terms of more traditional health 6.133 provision (Doctor's Surgeries care and Community Health Services) discussions with the Bolton Clinical Commissioning Group and local GP practice has identified that there is currently adequate accommodation for additional GP and other health support professionals.
-The whole Primary Care and support structure Adult Social Care is undergoing a strategic change under the Bolton Locality Plan, which is aimed at improving these services and facilities locally.
+6.133 In terms of more traditional health provision (Doctor's Surgeries and care Community Health Services) discussions with the Bolton Clinical Commissioning Group and local GP practice has identified that there is currently adequate accommodation for additional GP and other health support professionals.
+The whole Primary Care and Adult Social Care support structure is undergoing a strategic change under the Bolton Locality Plan, which is aimed at improving these services and facilities locally.